mhausenblas/canihaznonprivilegedcontainers.info/README.md

 just to bind to a port lower than 1024.
 After it binds to a port, it usually changes to a different user to drop privileges, but this means it needs `CAP_SETUID` and `CAP_GID` just to become less privileged.
-If we just stop binding to pots then 1024, we eliminate the need for these powerful capabilities.
+If we just stop binding to ports then 1024, we eliminate the need for these powerful capabilities.

-A lot of work is going into attempting to keep containers from attacking each other.
+A lot of work goes into attempting to keep containers from attacking each other.
 Most of these are around reducing the attack surface of the kernel and minimizing the power of root.
 If we just rework the way we run software, we decrease the attack surface of the system enormously.